Table of contents

 Well, have any of you ever thought about a joint venture?

-As the parent, your maturity and assets/money (the great thing about having money is that it keeps you close to your children) together with their youth and energy are a great combination.
+As a parent, your maturity and assets/money (the great thing about having money is that it keeps you close to your children) together with their youth and energy are a great combination.

 The way it usually works is that mum and dad put up the equity in their home as security for a loan which will fund the purchase and development (or renovation) of a property for a profit.